England women's national under-20 football team: 2018 Under-20 World Cup

+Pathway Transitions

-Move to U-21 system
+Move to U-21 system (2018–2021)

 In a bid to better aid the transition between the youth pathway and senior football, the WFA announced in September 2018 that they were scrapping the U23s and U20s format in order to form an Under-21s age group, which would become the top tier of the nation's professional development phase.
 The move would align England's structure to that used in other European countries, allowing for more age-appropriate games and better manage individual player development post-U20 World Cup for those who have genuine senior team potential.
 The then U20s manager Mo Marley was announced as head coach.

+Move to U-23 team (2021–present)

+2026 Under-20 World Cup

+England Women's Under-19s confirmed England's qualification for the 2026 Under-20 World Cup in June 2025, despite finishing 3rd in their group at the 2025 Under-19 European Championship.

+A group of Under-19 and Under-20 players were announced for the first Under-20 training camp in over 7 years on 19 November 2025, with games against China PR, USA and Mexico to be played in Murcia, Spain.